 There is also a useful overview of the process specific to image permissions here:

 ProQuest requires evidence of permissions for works by others to be significantly excerpted or incorporated in a published graduate work.
 Submit permission statements, or evidence of correspondence for permissions, as supplemental files when you submit your manuscript.
 Failure to obtain or to seek appropriate permissions will delay publication by ProQuest and in the CUNY Academic Works repository.

 Any work is copyrighted as soon as it is fixed in a tangible medium; it needn't be registered to be "official."
 However, a registered copyright is required before filing a court claim against another author for copyright infringement.
+Further discussion of why to register your copyright is available from the Author's Alliance.
 Registration will also include the work in the Library of Congress collection.
 The ProQuest/UMI company and the CUNY Academic Works repository otherwise serve as the publisher of record.
 ProQuest/UMI will register copyright for $55.
 The U.S. Copyright Office offers online self-registration for $35.

 The copyright holder has the exclusive right to copy, to prepare derivative works, to distribute, and to license the work.
 A traditional copyright license reserves all rights for the author; a Creative Commons license describes how the author allows the work to be used by others.
 For uses other than those explicitly licensed, or even for those uses permitted under law (such as fair use), researchers may contact authors for permission.